An energy formula for fully nonlinear degenerate parabolic equations in one spatial dimension: Main results

 there is a solution $g$ of the following equation:

-Note that the characteristic equation \eqref{intro:charac} for degenerate PDEs is different than the one obtained by Matano in the non-degenerate case.
-Nevertheless these equations can be transformed into each other by a suitable `time' rescaling that absorbs $1/f_q(x,u,p,0,0)<\infty$ in case of non-degenerate equations.
-Note that global existence of the characteristic equations \eqref{intro:charac}-\eqref{intro:Lyapg} might fail, in general. \begin{thm} Assume $f\in C^2$ satisfies \eqref{par}.
-Suppose the characteristic equations \eqref{intro:charac}--\eqref{intro:Lyapg} have global solutions.
+Note that the characteristic equations \eqref{intro:charac} for degenerate PDEs is different from the one obtained by Matano in the non-degenerate case.
+Nevertheless, these equations can be transformed into each other by a suitable `time' rescaling that absorbs $1/f_q(x,u,p,0,0)<\infty$ in case of non-degenerate equations.
+Moreover, global existence of the characteristic equations \eqref{intro:charac}-\eqref{intro:Lyapg} might fail, in general.